ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

    - Machine-readable for automation
    - Human-readable for audits

-**Important**: QVS-CBOM already knows what's weak and what's not.
+**Important**: Aqua-CBOM already knows what's weak and what's not.
 It provides expert-level cryptographic analysis out of the box.

 ---